 One of his earlier breakthrough works, Harmonica (1974), already demonstrated his sensitivity to children’s inner worlds and social dynamics, while later films such as Water, Wind, Dust (1989) expanded his visual and thematic ambition, combining stark landscapes with stories of endurance and human struggle.
 Throughout his career, Naderi has continually experimented with form and perspective, blending realism with poetic intensity and reaffirming his ability to reflect both personal and universal challenges through cinema.

-Anyone, regardless of age or background, can apply.
-There are no professional experience restrictions, as we believe that each person has a unique reason for participating in a workshop like this.
+Anyone regardless of age or background can apply There are no professional experience restrictions, as we believe that each person has a unique reason for participating in a workshop like this.
 The first 40 applicants will be selected and a waiting list will be created.

-Participants must arrive in Monte San Savino on June 4, 2026 (the day before the workshop begins) to ensure they are ready to start on June 14, 2026.
-Participants are expected to remain for the entire duration of the workshop, which will run until June 14, 2026.
+Participants must arrive in Monte San Savino on May 1, 2027 (the day before the workshop begins) to ensure they are ready to start on May 2, 2027.
+Participants are expected to remain for the entire duration of the workshop, which will run until May 10, 2027.

+Please note that the workshop will not provide or rent any filming or technical equipment.
 Selected participants are required to bring their own equipment for filming and editing their short films.
-Please note that the workshop will not provide or rent any filming or technical equipment.

 While the workshop does not provide technical equipment, we will be there to assist you throughout the process, helping with film production logistics, guiding you through the beautiful town of Monte San Savino, connecting with locals, and revealing hidden, wonderful places to enrich your filming experience.